Governor Hammill Tells Owners and Miners

 to End Trouble and Keep the Law.

 Des Moines, Iowa, Aug.
 26 (AP). -- Governor John Hammill today urged the Iowa coal operators and miners to strive for a settlement of their differences, declaring that "the public is interested in a settlement and the miners need the employment and Iowa the industry."
 The Governor for the third time refused a request of the operators to send State troops into the mine fields of Appanoose County to aid local officers in preserving order.
+Governor Hamill told the operators and miners that, "instead of talking about each other," they should "talk to each other," and arrive at a settlement of their differences.

 The Governor denied the request for troops on the ground that the situation in Appanoose County did not warrant such a course.
 He reached the conclusion at the end of a conference with operators, miner's union officers and the civil officials of Appanoose County.